GerHobbelt/jquery-multiselect/README.markdown

   > WARNING!
 WARNING!
 WARNING!
   > This `extraParameters` feature isn't working as the extra parameters passed to jQuery's `.trigger()` don't make it past the browser-native .click() handler which is invoked in there (jQuery 1.10.x (and below?))

-- the class now also provides the `getUnChecked()` API which logically returns the set of UNchecked options.
+- the class now also provides the `getUnchecked()` API which logically returns the set of UNchecked options.

 - we popup on top of the button if the menu would otherwise be cut off by the bottom of the window.